“You are a vagabond,” a friend says.

 I lived small, I lived large — a tiny studio, but in the City of Light.
 I spoke French badly with the accent of the detested foreigner, but I reclaimed a family history that reminded me this was home.

 After years of bearing witness to individual suffering, tissues plentiful, a bottomless pitcher of empathy, I marched out into the French arrondissements, an urban wilderness chronicling eras, epochs of societal accomplishment and also disgrace.
 I absorbed culture like food after a fast.
-But I also inhaled tales of war, plaques marking deaths mounted on every second or third edifice, schools acknowledging the collaboration of the French in the killing of Jewish children in the War on their stone facades.
+But I also inhaled tales of war, plaques marking deaths mounted on every second or third edifice, schools acknowledging, on their stone facades, the collaboration of the French in the killing of Jewish children in the War.
 I bore no responsibility.
 My family names were listed on the walls of the innocent.

 I was sad about the past.